xenserver/packer-plugin-xenserver/docs/builders/xenserver-iso.html.markdown

   or while downloading a single URL, it will move on to the next.
 All URLs must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

+* `keep_template_vifs` (boolean) - Whether you want to delete VIFs on the VM prior exporting the XVA template.
+Removing them may make the template more generic and reusable.

 * `keep_vm` (string) - Determine when to keep the VM and when to clean it up.
 This can be "always", "never" or "on_success".
 By default this is "never", and Packer